Consensys/doc.gnark/docs/HowTo/write/design_considerations.md

 So when you write `a = b * c`, not only you don't have the liberty to specify *types* for these variables (ie `float`, `int`, ...) but you must worry about field overflow.

-Some cryptographic constructs, like MiMC hash or EdDSA signature scheme, where designed to work on those field elements, and are particularly suited to be used in a ZK-SNARK setting.
+Some cryptographic constructs, like MiMC hash or EdDSA signature scheme, where designed to work on those field elements, and are particularly suited to be used in a zk-SNARK setting.

-**That is why ZK-SNARKs are mostly used to verify hashes, signatures or other "snark friendly" cryptographic primitives.**
+**That is why zk-SNARKs are mostly used to verify hashes, signatures or other "snark friendly" cryptographic primitives.**

-Here is a (non-exhaustive) list of things that you may be used to do in a traditional programming language, but are un-natural in most ZK-SNARK constructs:
+Here is a (non-exhaustive) list of things that you may be used to do in a traditional programming language, but are un-natural in most zk-SNARK constructs:

 * Using `float`
 * Doing conditional (`if` / `else` statements)